mattyoung101/omicron2d/README.md

 TBA: basically clone the project, open in IntelliJ and run Main.kt

+TBA: also cover instructions on how to build dist version (for comp).

 **To run:**

-TBA: more complicated, talk about command line parameters, etc.
+TBA: cover how to run locally, and how to run for competition.

 TBA: also cover running unit tests.

 ## License
 This repo is licenced under the Mozilla Public License v2.0, see LICENSE.txt.

-## Libraries and licenses
-See ATTRIBUTION.txt
+See ATTRIBUTION.txt for libraries which require attribution in project documentation.